akkuplus/DatEng_Data_Pipeline_Apache_Airflow/README.md

 ```
    Conn Id      redshift
    Conn Type    Postgres
    Host         <Host address of Redshift cluster.
-Do not include a database name or port!>
+Do not include a database schema or port!>
    Schema       dev
    Login        awsuser
    Password  	<your password>